KEEPING RUTLAND COUNTY CLEAN

 We also operate the Regional Transfer Station on Gleason Road.
 Feel free to call us regarding any disposal information!

-Did you know that you can recycle batteries?
+Did you know that you can recycle batteries at drop-off locations around Vermont?
 Not just AA or AAA, we're talking lithium, lead acid, alkaline, nickel zinc, nickel cadmium and even more.
 They are accepted Monday through Saturday 7-3 at the Transfer Station on Gleason Road through Barry Sadowski at the HHW Center.
 Click here to find stores near you that accept batteries if you can't make it to the Transfer Station.

 Check us out on Instagram to see what we've been up to!!